Rising-Stars-by-Sunshine/STATS201_Autumn2023-Week2/README.md

    * **Author**: Yuri Park, Computation and Design - Digital Media, 2025, Duke Kunshan University
    * **Instructor**: Prof. Luyao Zhang, Duke Kunshan University
    * **Disclaimer**: Submissions to the Final Project for [STATS201 Introduction to Machine Learning for Social Science, 2023 Autumn Term (Seven Week - Second)](https://ms.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.
    * **Acknowledgments**: I extend my sincere gratitude to Professor Zhang for her thoughtful and unwavering guidance throughout my introduction to machine learning in her class.
 Prof. Zhang's patience was invaluable, especially when I faced challenges in selecting a research topic.
-I am truly grateful for her consistent support, including the extra office hours she dedicated to helping me overcome difficulties.
+I am truly grateful for her consistent support, including the extra office hours she dedicated to helping me overcome difficulties. <br>
      I also want to express my heartfelt thanks to all my classmates for fostering a supportive environment.
 Their constructive insights and suggestions played a crucial role in refining my research, ensuring it became a comprehensive exploration with in-depth explanations.
 Together, Prof. Zhang and my classmates have significantly contributed to my learning experience, for which I am truly appreciative.

 ## Introduction